iixiiartist/setique/docs/PRO_CURATOR_USER_GUIDE.md

    - If not signed in: redirected to sign in modal
    - If signed in: taken to Dashboard Pro Curator tab
 4. **Fill application:**
   - Professional name, bio, specialties
-   - Optional: hourly rate, portfolio links
+  - Portfolio links (optional)
 5. **Submit** → `certification_status = 'pending'`
 6. **Wait for admin approval** in Supabase
 7. **Admin approves** → `certification_status = 'approved'`